knchaffin/Meander/README.md

 ### V1.0.4
 - All button parameter internal variable states are now saved and restored in save and autosave and load via json.
 - Run and Reset logic was improved to behave predictably.
 - "All 7ths" was changed to "~Nice 7ths".
 Attempts to only play "nice" sounding 7ths, which are V7, ii7, viidim7 and IVM7.
 These sound a lot more harmonious and less dissonant.
+A better choice is V7ths which almost always sound good and are extensively used in music, particlularly in jazz and the blues.

 ### V1.0.3
 - Added a STEP button inside of the circle of 5ths to allow the harmony progression to be manually advanced, or via CV.